HWSF-Student-Robotics/.github/profile/README.md

 # Team HWM

-### Welcome to the HWSF-Student-Robotics organisation which hosts the repositories of HWSF Student Robotics 2022-2023.
+### Welcome to the HWSF-Student-Robotics organisation which hosts the repositories of HWSF Student Robotics 2022-2023 and 2023-2024.
 ### This repository right now is private and only accessible to members of the HWSF Robotics team, it's a trade secret of ours.

-### Team HWM on instagram: https://www.instagram.com/hwsf_robotics/
+### Team HWM on Instagram: https://www.instagram.com/hwsf_robotics/
 ### The Student Robotics website: https://studentrobotics.org/